fbettag/aquila/guides/deep-research.md

 4. Subsequent `mix test` runs replay the cassette.
 If you tweak prompts or options, delete the cassette files under `test/support/fixtures/aquila_cassettes/deep_research/` and re-run the command to refresh them.
-Aquila will raise a diff if recordings fall out of sync.
+Aquila raises a diff when recordings fall out of sync.

 ## LiveView Integration